-If a public entity fails to make any final payments after final acceptance within forty-five days of receiving a clear lien certificate from a contractor, the public entity shall be liable for reasonable attorney fees and interest.
+If a public entity fails to make any final payments after final acceptance within fortyfive days of receiving a clear lien certificate from a contractor, the public entity shall be liable for reasonable attorney fees and interest.
 The contractor may then file a mandamus action under R.S.
 38:2191(D).

 For further discussion on R.S.
 38:2191 see Woodrow Wilson Construction LLC v.
 Orleans Parish School Board, 245 So.3d 1 (La.
 App.
 4 Cir.
 04/18/18) and Law Industries, LLC v.
-Board of Supervisors of Louisiana State University, So.3d 2020 WL 1024901 (La.
+Board of Supervisors of Louisiana State University, 300 So.3d21 (La.
 App.
 1 Cir.
 03/02/20).

 R.S.
 38:2248, addresses retainage fee withholding of payments by public entities.
 R.S.
-38:2248(C) to address and authorize the withholding of liquidated damages by public entities for public works contracts for flood protection projects or integrated coastal protection projects, notwithstanding any other law to the contrary, including R.S.
+38:2248(C) addresses and authorizes the withholding of liquidated damages by public entities for public works contracts for flood protection projects or integrated coastal protection projects, notwithstanding any other law to the contrary, including R.S.
 38:2191.
 R.S.
-38:2211(A)(14) defines liquidated damages as follows:
+38:2211(A)(7) defines liquidated damages as follows: